MDMohsinGhazi/MDMohsinGhazi/README.md

 > I'm a self-taught passionate MERN Stack developer from India

 # About Me
->  💼 System Engineer at Infosys
+>  💼 System Engineer at Deloitte
 >  ❤️ I love writing JavaScript, and building fun experiments

 <!-- Want to know more about me?
 Check out my portfolio. -->